Admissions for The Learning Center

 Admission to The Learning Center is determined based on:

-(1) Successful application to Almaden Country Day School (Please mention The Learning Center in the notes field on the application.)
+(1) Successful to Almaden Country Day School (Please mention The Learning Center in the notes field on the application.)

 (2) Results of a required psycho-educational assessment administered by a licensed diagnostician within the past 3 years.